 Professional behaviours: "...you have to write your notes so that anyone can understand them but even the patient because the patient is allowed access to the notes...."
-(FG19, OT student)

-Unprofessional behaviours: "it [written communication] needs to be polite and respectful and appropriate ...
+Unprofessional behaviours: "It [written communication] needs to be polite and respectful and appropriate [...]
 I get the students that email me, all in small letters and it's got like kisses at the end and things like that, to me that's really unprofessional..."
-(FG18, paramedic classroom educator)